nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip_readme.md

 Secondary slots act as a staging area for encrypted OTA image by MCUboot.
 The execution slot is used as an execution area of the encrypted image using platform on-the-fly decryption.

-Note: the placement of metadata in this mode is up to user.
+Note: the placement of metadata in the flash memory is up to user.

 <!-- TOC --><a name="33-flow-of-modified-overwrite-only-mode"></a>
 ### 3.3 Flow of modified overwrite only mode